 Dak Prescott signed a four-year contract with the Cowboys

 The basics of Dak Prescott’s contract is that it is a four-year, $160 million deal.
-Prescott will receive a $66 million signing bonus, with $126 million in guarantees. $95 million is fully guaranteed at signing.
+Prescott received a $66 million signing bonus, with $126 million in guarantees. $95 million was fully guaranteed at signing.
 The remaining $31 million becomes guaranteed on the fifth day of the 2022 league year.

 Prescott’s contract has two void years in it

 However, with the extra two years at the end of the deal, the prorated money should be $11 million per year.
 Therefore, the two void years should save the Cowboys $5.5 million in each of the deal’s four years.
-The counter to that is that the Cowboys would then have Prescott count $22 million against the cap in 2025, regardless of whether he is on the roster or not.
+The counter to that is the Cowboys would then have Prescott count $22 million against the cap in 2025, regardless of whether he is on the roster or not.